Sugar Land Drug Detox & Alcohol Rehab Addiction Treatment Center

 It is always better to seek treatment as soon as possible.
 Addiction is chronic and progressive, both physically and mentally; therefore, effective treatment must be comprehensive and help you to establish a new healthy lifestyle after detox.

 Should I Get Treatment for Addiction to Overcome Substance Abuse?

 - Think about your health and the further damage addiction can cause to your whole well-being.

-- Consider your family and loved ones and everything that matters to you including your job, health, and pets.
+- Consider your family, loved ones, and everything that matters to you, including your job, health, and pets.

 - Make a list of all the costs and effects if you continue your addiction.

 The first step to recovery from addiction is facing the problem and personally committing to the treatment.
 The next step is detox.
 While this can be done outside the facility, it is recommended to be admitted, especially if you have been using drugs for a long time.
 We will support you through a medically assisted detox, if necessary, and provide rehabilitation treatment afterward.
 We’ll also help with any mental health or medical problems that you may be dealing with.

 Withdrawal symptoms can be tough and uncomfortable.
 They can even be life-threatening when not managed properly.
 Depending on the substance you’ve been using and the severity of your condition, medical devices and medications may be needed to help you through the withdrawal symptoms.

 The advantage of being admitted to Skyward Treatment Center is that care is given 24/7.
 Anytime you feel discomfort, pain, or anxiety, someone is there to help you get through it.
 That’s why those who get inpatient drug treatment have a lesser chance of relapse.
 The number of days or weeks you need to spend in the facility will depend on your condition, and an assessment will be made to determine the best course of treatment after your detox